magore/hp85disk/README.md

   * *make install*
     * This installs utilities like lif and mkcfg
   * *make flash PORT=/dev/ttyS3 AVRDUDE_PORT=/dev/ttyS3*
-    * NOTE: When finished *make* will call a shell script to launch a terminal program for debugging
     * This overrides the two settings in the Makefile
-    * ALternatively you can edit the Makefile and change the two settings for your setup
+      * Alternatively you can edit the Makefile and change the two settings for your setup
   * Note: If You want to install the release firmware that I verified and uploaded to github
     * *make flash-release  PORT=/dev/ttyS3 AVRDUDE_PORT=/dev/ttyS3*
-      * NOTE: When finished *make* will call a shell script to launch a terminal program for debugging
       * This overrides the two settings in the Makefile
         * Alternatively you can edit the Makefile and change the two settings for your setup

 ### Flash with external programmer
 ## Flashing the firmware using an extrenal programmer